bstarynk/melt-monitor-2015/README.md

   represented in base 60).
 Notice that item names are on purpose acceptable identifiers in generated C and in generated Javascript.
-Items have attributes (a map or "dictionnary" of some item associated to some non-nil value) and may have some unique payload owned by the item.
+Items have attributes (a map or "dictionnary" of some item associated to some non-nil value), components (a "vector" of values), possibly a (C or GCCJIT) function pointer, and may have some unique payload owned by the item.
 Each item has its mutex.

 + A persistent machinery, so the entire state of the *MELT monitor*, including its agenda, can be checkpointed and restarted on disk